Individual protection underwriting limits – 4 things you should read

-As the country gradually eases out of lockdown and the vaccination program continues to progress, Covid related pressure on health services should hopefully start to ease.
-Some strain on the NHS is however likely to continue, and in this context obtaining medical evidence for the underwriting of protection plans may still be challenging.
 Understanding when and what medical evidence may be required when recommending a protection policy can be helpful in both setting client expectations and ensuring the application process runs smoothly.
-In this ‘everything you need to know’ we bring together our insights on the four main types of protection insurance, looking at underwriting limits and what evidence may be requested as part of an application.
+In todays ‘4 things you should read’, we bring together our insights on the four main types of personal protection insurance, looking at underwriting limits and what evidence may be requested as part of an application.

 Income Protection Insurance